 Filing Requirements: All winegrowers, all farmer-brewers and all wholesalers of alcoholic beverages licensed in Massachusetts must file Forms AB-1, AB-1F (also known as Schedule F) and AB 4-5.
 Forms AB-1F and AB 4-5 are part of Form AB-1 which must be filed on or before the 20th day of each month for purchases of malt beverages and sales of all other alcoholic beverages in the previous month.
 Form AB-1 must be filed even if no tax is due.
 All suppliers or importers who ship alcoholic beverages into Massachusetts must file Form AB-10 on or before the 20th day of each month.
 Effective January 1, 2014, the Department no longer requires taxpayers to furnish a bond.
 Out-of-state wineries licensed in Massachusetts selling directly to Massachusetts consumers must file Form AB-DS on or before the 20th day of each month for sales in the previous month.
-Form AB-DS must be filed even if no tax is due.

 Payment: Payment must accompany Form AB-1 and Form AB-DS.
 Make the check or money order for the exact amount payable to the Commonwealth of Massachusetts.

 Extensions of Time to File: For good cause, the Commissioner may grant a reasonable extension of time for filing a return.
 Requests must be in writing to the address below.
 Failure to pay 80% of the tax required to be paid on or before the due date for payment of tax will void any extension of time to file and the return will be subject to penalty as a late return.
 See 830 CMR 62C.19.1.

 Rate of Tax: The rate per gallon (or fractional part) is as follows:

 |$3.30/31 gal. bbl.|